 Typically, kids and adults enjoy them in the summer or for a fun Halloween dessert.
 Dirt pudding cups aren’t naturally vegan, however, as they contain dairy and gelatin.

-That’s why we’re making this unbelievably vegan version (that’s also gluten free!) so that everyone can enjoy- yes even the non-vegans!
+That’s why we’re making this unbelievably vegan version (that’s also gluten free!).
+So that everyone can enjoy- yes even the non-vegans!

-overhead of Vegan Dirt Pudding Cups (Gluten Free)
+Vegan Dirt Pudding Components:

-This recipe does not contain any nuts, nor gelatin, nor require you to use any freaky equipment other than a gummy worm mold and two saucepans.
+This recipe does not contain any nuts, nor gelatin, nor require you to use any equipment other than a gummy worm mold and two saucepans.

 Now for the ingredients.
 For the vegan chocolate pudding, you’ll need:

-• Coconut cream
+• Coconut cream or vegan heavy cream

-• Coconut sugar
+• Coconut sugar or granulated sugar

-• Cacao powder
+• Cacao powder or cocoa powder

-• Chocolate Chips
+• Vegan Chocolate Chips

 • Arrowroot powder (or cornstarch, but this won’t make it Paleo)